vanhoangkha/Networking-fundamentals/Day35_Standard_Access_Control_Lists.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2eb0c042-21d0-4a40-ade3-9715bd2b3bcb)

 - Configuring an ACL in Global Config Mode will not make the ACL take effect
-- The ACL must be applied to an Giao diện
+- The ACL must be applied to an Interface
     - ACLs are applied either INBOUND or OUTBOUND
 - ACLs are made up of one or more ACEs
 - When a Router checks a Gói tin against the ACL, it processes the ACEs in order, from top to bottom